retsnom9/Quest-Design-Research/index.md

 We can see with this simple example how, even if we don't necessarily remember all the chambers and scenes from _Portal_, the developers made sure we kept in mind the most important elements of their story.

 It's important to note, however, that **we are making games, not films.** In a film, you can assume that the spectators will watch it in one sit 90% of the time.
 When it comes to games, it's a different story.
-Some players will play 4 hours sesions, and some of them 15 minute ones.
-If we are basing our quest on the tension aspect, and our player saves the game and leaves at a high pick, the whole experience will have been ruined the next time they play, since all the built-up tension won't be there anymore.
+Some players will play 4 hours sessions, and some of them 15 minute ones.
+If we are basing our quest on the tension aspect, and our player saves the game and leaves at a high peak, the whole experience will have been ruined the next time they play, since all the built-up tension won't be there anymore.
 There are two ways to solve this:

 **Making shorter quests:** you can make quests that don't take too long to play, so that you can almost guarantee the player will play them in one sit.